 - Make sure the gun is locked away and empty, even in the most amicable divorce cases.

 - If you or your children are victims of abuse, get all weapons out of the house immediately.
 You can contact law enforcement or rent a storage facility that your spouse doesn’t know about.

 - Have a safety plan in place, such as keeping a charged cell phone and car keys by your side at all times, so that you can call 911 if events escalate out of control.

 - Always remember that guns are not the only dangerous weapons in a household.
 If you have any reason to fear for your safety, leave immediately.
 Go to a relative or friend’s house or find a shelter for battered women in your community.

 When it comes to divorce and guns, always go with your instincts.
 Your safety should be your top priority.

-The attorneys at Charles Ullman & Associates assist individuals who are victims of domestic violence in obtaining restraining orders in North Carolina.
+The attorneys at Charles R. Ullman & Associates assist individuals who are victims of domestic violence in obtaining restraining orders in North Carolina.
 Talk to a qualified family law attorney in Raleigh by calling 888-975-0465 or filling out our online contact form.